itz-sayak/GOT-PCD/readme.md

 ## Acknowledgements

 This repository uses the PVCNN architecture and custom point cloud evaluation utilities.
-The LOFT latent OT-CFM formulation, SemanticAutoencoder integration, and FreqEncodingTransformer conditioning pipeline are implemented in this codebase.
+The GOT-PCD latent OT-CFM formulation, SemanticAutoencoder integration, and FreqEncodingTransformer conditioning pipeline are implemented in this codebase.